-For commercial uses the floor to floor height is to be 4m which can easily be accommodated within the future development scheme.
+For commercial uses the floor to floor height is to be 3.8m as shown in the typical elevations provided.
 This will permit flexible spaces that can be adapted over time and as the community grows within this precinct.

 Clear and legible entries for the proposed building will be incorporated at the detailed design stage for this development.